Undergraduate Research Opportunities Programme (UROP)

 • At least 16 weeks of project work duration.
 Students who wish to have grades reflected on their transcripts must complete a total of 16 weeks of actual project work time.

-• Final oral presentation by the student.
+• Final oral presentation by the student in M5.

 • Supervisor must be a NUS staff appointed by the Yong Loo Lin School of Medicine or have an appointment under NUS Medicine (e.g. Clinical Faculty Scheme (CFS) etc)